I will keep this list updated as I explore and learn more. Please let me know if you’ve found any other places that aid in a lower waste lifestyle.

 Pick Your Own Farms

 - Berries.
 My husband loves them.
 I hate that they are always pre-packaged.
 Enter the pick your own farms.
 The winner here is Blueberry Hills Farm for amazing blueberries and blackberries.
 Last year, we picked 2 massive bags of blueberries (yes, they ultimately put them in a big old freezer bag, but I prefer that once a year to weekly plastic cartons).
 I used one bag to make jams and stuck the other bag in the freezer.
-We’re finally running out a year later but will be back to pick some more this June.
-There’s a new strawberry picking farm opening this year which I will check out and report back on!
+Similarly, there is also a strawberry picking farm that opened a few years back.

 - Recycle Revolution Dallas: Come here to recycle all traditional materials and electronics waste for free (if your city doesn’t have these services).
 They also take styrofoam for a fee — although, I would avoid styrofoam as much as possible.

-- Turn Compost: Get a membership for about $20/month and drop off compost at locations around the city.
+- Turn Compost: Get a membership for about $25/month and drop off compost at locations around the city.
+(This is what I currently use!)

 - Frisco Environmental Collection Center (do not have to be a Frisco resident): Great place to drop off styrofoam cups and take out containers, packing peanuts, and packaging.